Are you interested in creating your own garden at home but don't know how to start? Do you know that gardening can actually be easy?

 Via: diynetwork.com

-This system is quite complex but if you can build it successfully, you'll have a lot of space to grow plants.
+This system is quite complex, but if you can build it successfully, you'll have much space to grow plants.
 Line the PVC pipes on a stand with a trellis, which is also made from PVC.
-It's a complete system that needs a lot of planning to be able to build it well.
+It's a complete system that needs much planning to build well.

 The trellis makes this planter unique.
-When you've placed the plants in the PVC growing tubes, you then tie them to the trellis.
+When placing the plants in the PVC growing tubes, you tie them to the trellis.
 In doing this, the plants climb upward as they grow.
-This maximizes the space the plants are growing in.
+This maximizes the space in which the plants are growing.

 13. NFT System from Bamboo

 This is a variation of the previous NFT system.
 It's built similarly but with one key difference.
 Instead of using PVC pipes, you use bamboo as growing tubes.
 This is ideal if bamboo is readily available in your area.
-It's cheaper and more environment-friendly than using PVC pipes.
+It's cheaper and more environmentally friendly than using PVC pipes.

 To build this DIY hydroponic system, you need to have basic woodworking skills.
 This is because you have to build the actual structure before you start planting.